 Once sending the EDh command, the NAND device will remain in the Unique ID read mode until next valid command is sent.
+This command is valid only when internal all die are ready.

 To change the data output location, it is recommended to use the Random Data Out command set (05h-E0h).